tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ### Task 1: Test the Deployment

 1. Browse to your Azure Notebooks project and navigate to `Test Deployment.ipynb`.
-This is the notebook you will step thru executing in this lab.
+This is the notebook you will step through executing in this lab.

 2. Follow the instructions within the notebook to complete the lab.

 3. Note that you will have to provide values for **Scoring URI** and **API Key** for the deployed webservice in the notebook.